 Lindsey Carmichael never outgrew that stage of childhood when nothing's more fun than amazing your friends (and correcting your teachers!) with your stockpile of weird and wonderful facts.
 Her sense of wonder came in handy during her career as a scientist, and in 2006, she received the Governor General's Medal for her PhD thesis, Ecological Genetics of Northern Wolves and Arctic Foxes.
 Lindsey finds talking about science more fun than doing it, however, and now writes for kids, teens, and occasionally adults (a sense of wonder is essential for this, too).

 Lindsey publishes under the name L. E. Carmichael, and her work has appeared in Dig, Highlights for Children, Kiki, and Canadian Tales of the Fantastic.
-Her published science books cover everything from animal migration to hybrid cars.
+Her published science books cover everything from animal migration to hybrid cars, and Fox Talk: How Some Very Special Animals Helped Scientists Understand Communication, won a 2014 Benjamin Franklin Awards Silver Medal.
 When not digging up obscure or wacky details for her next nonfiction project, Lindsey's probably working on her young adult fantasy novel.